-Almost everyone can cut down on energy use, making a positive impact on the environment and on people’s wallets.
+Almost everyone can cut down on energy use, making a positive impact on the environment and on their wallets.
 Here are some tips for saving money on your monthly energy bills.

 Switch Out Your Light Bulbs

-LED light bulbs typically cost more than traditional incandescent light bulbs, but they also use about 25-80% less energy and last up to 25 times longer than traditional incandescent bulbs.
+LED light bulbs typically cost more than traditional incandescent light bulbs, but LEDs use a great deal less energy and last much longer than traditional incandescent bulbs.
 Make room in your budget to switch out traditional bulbs for LED bulbs and watch your energy bill drop.

 Adjust Your Thermostat by a Couple of Degrees

 Even a couple of degrees can make a noticeable impact on your energy bill.
-In fact, for every degree you turn your thermostat down during the winter or up during the summer, you’ll save a measurable percentage on your bill.
-Details in the green home guide shown here.
+In fact, for every degree you lower your thermostat during the winter or raise it during the summer, you’ll save a measurable percentage on your bill.
+See details here.

 Learn to adapt to home temperature levels that are a bit warmer or cooler than you’re used to in order to save money on those energy bills.